-Halloween is one of those seasons that gets people really excited, or on the other hand, truly petrified every year.
-So whether you are just answering the door, driving around or chaperoning the eager trick or treaters, here are some simple safety tips to follow to ensure everyone, including our pets, stay unharmed this Halloween.
+Halloween is one of those seasons that gets people excited, or on the other hand, truly petrified every year.
+So, whether you are just answering the door, driving around or chaperoning the eager trick or treaters, here are some simple safety tips to follow to ensure everyone, including our pets, stay unharmed this Halloween.

 Costumes, Decorations & Trick or Treating

 - When decorating pumpkins, exercise caution using knives or instead, consider decorating the pumpkins with glitter glue, paint, or markers.